oigbokwe73/MuleSoft-Moveit-Azure-Data-Logging-Monitoring-Solution/README.md

 Otherwise, for **cloud-native public connections** (e.g., through Azure Application Gateway or Functions), a Data Gateway is not required.
 Let me know if you'd like step-by-step guidance for any of these configurations! 😊
 Here’s a **Mermaid diagram** to represent the integration process between **ServiceNow, Power BI**, and additional data sources for visualizing metrics.

+Below is a **Mermaid Diagram** illustrating the integration of **Power BI within the MES (Medicaid Enterprise System) Portal**, showing how data flows from various sources to Power BI for visualization.

 ```mermaid

 graph TD